 The limited partnership agreements associated with the limited partnership investments have original termination dates ranging from December 2012 through December 2016 with extensions available at the discretion of the General Partner or consent of a majority of limited partners with transfers approved only by the discretion of these same parties.
-During the year ending March 31, 2020, Metropolitan Real Estate Partners was redeemed.
+During the year ending March 31, 2022, Glenmede Real Estate II and Tower Square Capital Partners were redeemed.